wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-...download Zedity now and see the difference for yourself!
+Get started: download Zedity now and see the difference for yourself!

 **Here is why people like you love Zedity:**